The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 “How much of a one‑off child IQ score or ‘years of schooling’ is explained by genes?”

-If you pick outcomes that are noisy, unstable, or defined on a moving scale, you automatically:
+If you pick outcome metrics that are noisy, unstable, or defined on a moving scale, you automatically:

 Pump up “environment” and “noise”